 MS in Biomedical Research Technologies

 The Master of Science in Biomedical Research Technologies is a new one-year program designed to prepare students for careers in biomedical research.
-The degree equips students with a solid grasp of the principles underlying various research core technologies operations, their relevance to an array of biomedical problems, and the technical skills to implement these technologies.
+The degree equips students with a solid grasp of the principles underlying various research core technologies operations, their relevance to an array of biomedical problems, the knowledge base to access and use publicly available bioinformatics resources, and the technical skills to implement these technologies.

 Application of advanced technologies is at the core of biomedical sciences.
 Biomedical research cores have developed over the years as centralized expertise to help advance biomedical research.
 Biological and medical sciences have made great strides owing also to the development and application of such technical expertise, whether through proficiency in viewing cells in motion (imaging core), analyzing genes and gene expression (genomics core), or protein profiling (proteomics core), to name a few.